SofiaHjerpe/registration/README.md

 # Account Registration

-5. The `password` must be atleast 8 characters long.
-If the password is not of length, the input should receive appropriate styling to visualize this for the user.
-When the passwords is long enough the styling returns to normal _( or to an affirmative state if you would like )_.

 6. The `confirm password` must be validated to be identical as the `password`.
 If that's not the case, the input should receive appropriate styling to visualize this for the user, much like the previous part.